 State Farm® Student Visa® Credit Card

-Although it might seem weird to get a credit card from your insurance company, State Farm offers one of the lowest purchase APR ranges on the market for student credit cards (currently a variable rate of 11.24 percent to 18.24 percent, based on creditworthiness).
+Although it might seem weird to get a credit card from your insurance company, State Farm offers one of the lower purchase APR ranges on the market for student credit cards (currently a variable rate of 11.24 percent to 18.24 percent, based on creditworthiness).
 If you or your family already insures your car or property through the company, your local agent can help process your application by verifying your income and identity.

 Your local bank or credit union